DallanQ/lotr_duel_for_middle_earth/Manual.md

 - (image of a X) Red
 - (image of a star) Purple

-> image of a green card with a Ents icon on the upper part of the card, with a white square and a upright rectangle symbol on it.
+> image of a green card with an Ents icon on the upper part of the card, with a white square and a upright rectangle symbol on it.

 ## SETUP (page 2)